erithobra/databases/relational-databases-intro-lesson/README.md

 By the end of this lesson, students should be able to:

 - Explain what Relational Databases are used for.
-- Explain how data is organized in tables.
+- Explain how data is organized in relational databases.
 - Describe the relationship between tables, rows and columns.
 - Understand the basics of [database normalization](https://en.wikipedia.org/wiki/Database_normalization).